Information about the course FameLab.

-FameLab regional Amsterdam heat
+FameLab regional Amsterdam training and heat

 Training: All AMC applicants will get a training in science communication and receive feedback on their pitches prior to the AMC pre-heat.
 The training will be given by AMC Internal and External Communication.
-Two training sessions will be organized, with max 8 participants per session.

 Pitch competition: A maximum of 16 candidates will give their pitches at the AMC pre-heat in front of a jury and a live audience.
 In case the number of applicants exceeds this number, a selection will be made.
 The AMC jury members have backgrounds in biomedical sciences and science communication.